 Degrees and Certifications

 Curriculum and Teaching

 - C.A.S.
 Fairfield University (2001)

 - M.S.
 University of Bridgeport (1999)

 Education: Remedial Reading and Language Arts

 - B.S.
 Saint Bonaventure University (1998)

-- EDR 527 Organization, Administration, and Evaluation of Reading Programs
+- EDR 527 Organization, Administration, and Supervision of Reading and Language Arts Programs

 - EDR 538 Process Writing K-12